 For each question, use the specific criteria to award a maximum of 2 credits.
 Unless otherwise specified, mathematically correct alternative solutions should be awarded appropriate credit.

-- (25) [2] -2 2i - [1] Appropriate work is shown, but one computational or substitution error is made.
+- (25) [2] -6, and a correct explanation is written. - [1] One computational error is made.